 Jon had an interesting series six.
 He came back from the dead, was reunited with his half-sister Sansa (the first time two members of the Stark family have been together since the Red Wedding), gave up his command of the Night’s Watch and took back Winterfell from the Boltons.
 The series ends with him in Winterfell, being proclaimed King in the North.
 The other main characters we see at the proclamation are Sansa Stark, Davos Seaworth, Peter Baelish and Tormund Giantsbane.

 Oh, and we’ve just found out that Jon isn’t Ned Stark’s bastard son at all.
 He’s the son of Ned’s sister, Lyanna, and Rhaegar Targaryen.
 He doesn’t know this yet.

 Having destroyed the Sept of Baelor and killed all of her rivals, Cersei has been crowned Queen of the Seven Kingdoms.
-Her brother Jamie (who returned, with Bronn, from the Siege of Riverrun in time to see the aftermath of the explosion in the Sept) watches from the side of the room.
+Her brother Jaime (who returned, with Bronn, from the Siege of Riverrun in time to see the aftermath of the explosion in the Sept) watches from the side of the room.

 Samwell Tarly and Gilly

 Sam and Gilly have arrived at the Citadel where Sam hopes to be trained as a Maester.
 He has been invited explore the library.
 Gilly (as a woman) had to wait outside.